 Keep in mind that rentals and property purchases in Dublin are expensive and are very similar to major N. American cities.
-Rural areas like Donegal and Tipperary for example are much cheaper and you will get way more for your money.
-Rentals are also cheaper in the rural areas as well.
-As Canadians we have found the cost of utilities, heat and food to be if not on par with N. America in some cases they are considerably cheaper than Canada.
+Rural areas like Donegal and Tipperary, for example, are much cheaper and you will get way more for your money.
+Rentals are also cheaper in rural areas as well.
+As Canadians, we have found the cost of utilities, heat and food to be if not on par with N. America in some cases they are considerably cheaper than Canada.

 If you are a student who wishes to study in Ireland you must prove you are enrolled in a recognized program and that you have sufficient funds to support yourself while you are in the country.
 This is around €7000 per year of study.
 You can work while you are a student but it must be in a “casual” labour type position of around 20 hours per week.

 Claiming Irish Citizenship so you can retire to Ireland

 The following information details how to claim Irish citizenship through birth or ancestors.

 If you were born on the island of Ireland before 1 January 2005, you are entitled to be an Irish citizen.